raspiblitz/raspiblitz/FAQ.md

 ### 1) Recover LND data

-To recover all your LND data you must still be able to SSH into the RaspiBlitz (minimum v1.1) and the HDD should be still useable/reachable (mounted) - even it shows some errors.
-If this is not possible anymore you should skip to the second option "Recover from Wallet Seed".
+Best to recover all your LND data/channels is when you still can SSH into the RaspiBlitz and the HDD is still useable/reachable (mounted) - even it shows some errors.
+If this is not possible anymore you should skip to the second option "Recover from Wallet Seed" or try to recover the LND data from the HDD (directory `lnd`) from another computer.

 If you still can SSH in and HDD is readable, we can try to rescue/export your LND data (funds and channels) from a RaspiBlitz to then be able to restore it back to a fresh one.
 For this you can use the following procedure ...

-To rescue/export your Lightning data from a RaspiBlitz:
+To rescue/export your Lightning data from a RaspiBlitz (since v1.1):

 * SSH into your RaspiBlitz and EXIT to terminal from the menu.
 * then run: `/home/admin/config.scripts/lnd.rescue.sh backup`